Liverpool Fc Related Content

 Currently Premier League TV rights for games screened abroad are shared among the 20 Premier League clubs.

-While this is good for the overall health of the Premier League, it is not necessarily best for the stronger teams who generate the most interest.
+While this is good for the overall health of the Premier League, it is not necessarily best for the stronger...
+Read the rest of the article »

 You will find very few Liverpool fans predicting a Title challenge for their team.
 The reason is not the players on the field, it is merely the humility beaten into them by 21 years of waiting for an English Title.